SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

    git clone <URL>
    ```

-   where <URL> is the web URL from step 3.
+   where \<URL> is the web URL from [Step 1](#step-1-clone-the-ioos-skeleton-repository-locally).2.

 5. Press enter.
 The repo will now be downloaded to your local machine.

-Alternatively, after step 1, either use the “Open with GitHub Desktop” or the  “Download ZIP” options shown above to download the repo.
+   Alternatively, after [Step 1](#step-1-clone-the-ioos-skeleton-repository-locally).1, either use the “Open with GitHub Desktop” or the “Download ZIP” options shown above to download the repo.
 Be sure to unzip it if you retrieve it this way.

 6. Navigate into the new repository in terminal or Command Prompt